zedlopez/inf7/README.md

 You can specify the project directory by absolute or relative path; if you omit '.inform' from the end, as above, inf7 will automatically add it.
 As demonstrated above, the default output is terser than the commands' native output.
 You can get the undiluted output instead with the compile subcommand's ``--verbose`` flag (or suppress non-error output altogether with ``--quiet``).

+If 'browser' is defined for the project or in the user-conf, then on unsuccessful compilations, that browser is automatically launched displaying the project's problems.html.

+On a successful compilation, if it's a glulx project and 'gterp' is defined (or if it's a z-code project and 'zterp' is defined), it'll launch that.

-After a successful compilation, you could run A Walk in the Park.inform/Build/output.ulx (or output.gblorb) in an interpreter, or open 'A Walk in the Park.inform/index.html' in your browser to see the Project Index.
+Otherwise, after a successful compilation, you could run A Walk in the Park.inform/Build/output.ulx (or output.gblorb) in an interpreter, or open 'A Walk in the Park.inform/index.html' in your browser to see the Project Index.

 ```
 $ firefox "A Walk in the Park.inform/index.html"